-- 8. Resolution passed by the shareholders of the Company at the Annual General Meeting held on September 25, 2014, approving the overall borrowing limit of Company. - 9.
-Consents of the Directors, Lead Managers to the Issue, Lead Brokers, Chief Financial Officer of the Company, Compliance Officer of our Company, Debenture Trustee, Credit Rating Agencies for the Issue, Legal Advisor to the Issue, Bankers to the Company, Bankers to the Issue and the Registrar to the Issue, to include their names in this Shelf Prospectus. - 10.
-The consent of the Statutory Auditors of our Company, namely Rangamani & Co. for inclusion of (a)their names as the Statutory Auditors, (b) examination reports on Reformatted Summary Financial Statements in the form and context in which they appear in this Shelf Prospectus. - 11.
-The examination report of the Statutory Auditors dated August 01, 2016 in relation to the Reformatted Summary Financial Statements included herein. - 12.
-Annual Reports of the Company for the last five Financial Years 2011-12 to 2015-16. - 13.
-Due Diligence certificate dated January 09, 2017 filed by the Lead Managers with SEBI. - 14.
-In-principle approval, dated January 05, 2017 for the Issue issued by the BSE.
+- 10. Resolution passed by the shareholders of the Company at the Annual General Meeting held on September 25, 2014, approving the overall borrowing limit of Company. - 11.
+Consents of the Directors, Lead Managers to the Issue, Lead Brokers, Chief Financial Officer, Company Secretary and Compliance Officer of our Company, Debenture Trustee, Credit Rating Agencies for the Issue, Legal Advisor to the Issue, Bankers to the Issue and the Registrar to the Issue, to include their names in this Shelf Prospectus. - 12.
+The consent of the Statutory Auditors of our Company, namely Rangamani & Co. for inclusion of: (a) their names as the Statutory Auditors, (b) examination reports on Reformatted Summary Financial Statements in the form and context in which they appear in this Shelf Prospectus; and (c) the statement of tax benefits available to the debenture holders in the form and context in which they appear in this Shelf Prospectus. - 13.
+The examination report of the Statutory Auditors dated August 01, 2016 in relation to the Reformatted Summary Financial Statements included herein. - 14.
+Annual Reports of the Company for the last five Financial Years 2011-12 to 2015-16. - 15.
+Due Diligence certificate dated March 27, 2017 filed by the Lead Managers with SEBI. - 16.
+In-principle approval, dated March 21, 2017 for the Issue issued by the BSE.